Amarendracho/springboot-projects/springwithoutboot/README.md

                <bean id="hospital" class="com.amar.springwithoutboot.Hospital"></bean>
 5. Create a object and call with spring container bean Hospital h = (Hospital) context.getBean("hospital");
 6. How to call properties/variables inside a class ? class must have private variables we cannot call directly private variables.
+   So use GETTER AND SETTERS to call private variables. **Encapsulation property  **
-7. Create setter and constructor injection.
+8. Create setter and constructor injection.
        USE ANY OF ONE BELOW
             **CONSTRUCTOR INJECTION** - init parameterized constructor based on variables.
              **SETTER INJECTION** - init getter and setter methods
-8. **CONSTRUCTOR INJECTION** - config file (spring.xml) inside <bean> tag use <property name ="" value = "">
+9. **CONSTRUCTOR INJECTION** - config file (spring.xml) inside <bean> tag use <property name ="" value = "">
           <property name="patientName" value="MAREDITH"/>
-9.
+10.